 Accessiblity: ObjectiveFS is available in all regions and supports cross-region access.
-You can access your data from anywhere (any data center region, your office and your laptop).
-Amazon EFS is only available in 6 regions and can only be accessed by EC2 instances in the same region.
+You can access your data from anywhere (ec2 in any region, servers from other cloud providers and on-prem servers).
+Amazon EFS is not available in all regions and can only be accessed by EC2 instances in the same region.

 Performance: ObjectiveFS has high performance that scales.
 It is 80X faster for reads and 69X faster for writes for web servers, CMS and small file workloads compared to EFS (see details).
 For large files workloads such as videos, genomic data, ObjectiveFS has over 350MB/s throughput and can sustain high throughput 24x7 (see details).
 EFS performance is limited by burst limit based on the filesystem size (reference: Amazon EFS performance).

 Storage Cost: ObjectiveFS doesn’t charge for storage, and you only pay the Amazon S3 storage cost (~$0.03/GB).
 Amazon EFS charges ~$0.30/GB.

 Durability: ObjectiveFS uses highly durable object stores like Amazon S3 with 99.999999999% durability for storage.
 Amazon EFS is NFS-based.

 Others: ObjectiveFS has been running in production since 2013.
 It also supports other S3-compatible object stores such as Cloudian, Google Cloud Storage, IBM Cleversafe, Ceph, etc.

 ObjectiveFS is a POSIX-compatible file system that provides a standard file system interface.
 It is a log-structured filesystem on top of Amazon S3 that we implemented from scratch, and works with Linux and macOS programs and tools.